An Overview of Moorings Bay

 The Moorings Bay System consists of many coves and bays.
 At the south end is Hurricane Harbor leading to Compass Cove, Bowline Bay, Moorings Bay and Venetian Bay and the north end where it connects to Clam Bay.

 The city established the Moorings Bay Taxing District in 1987 for the purpose of improving water quality and navigability of the waterways and to provide maintenance dredging in the canals and waterways within the District, including Doctors Pass.
-The waterbody is surrounded by the neighborhoods of Coquina Sands, The Moorings and Park Shore.
+The waterbody is surrounded by the neighborhoods of Coquina Sands, The Moorings and Park Shore and provides recreational and aesthetic values for residents and visitors as well as aquatic habitat.